manas-kgp112/GTZAN-Music-Genre-Classification/README.md

 9) Saving models as .pkl file

+### Agenda/Procedure

+This project/classifier is broadly divided into 2 sub-parts, data_extraction and model_fitting.
+Firstly
+features are extracted using the "librosa" library and stored separately.
+Then they are used to train a Concoluational Network.

 ### Folder Structure
 Here is the screenshot if how the folder structure looks like